- Gable Dormers cost $3,000 to $11,500 depending on the size and complexity of it.

 Insurance Policy Increase

 Homeowner’s insurance usually goes off the square footage of your home.
 Adding dormers to your home will actually increase the square footage of your home which can lead to an increase in your insurance premium as well.
 This is something that you should be aware of.
-The added square footage could also help you get more for your home if you ever decide to sell it, so the improvement could pay off latter on.
+The added square footage could also help you get more for your home if you ever decide to sell it, so the improvement could pay off later on.

 Dormers usually only make sense as additions to homes when you need the added space for rooms in your attic.
 When used properly they can add a significant amount of space to your home, but larger dormer projects can cost thousands of dollars and even lead to other necessary improvements to your home that will cost you even more.